 4. Broadway Bargains

 Get cheap tickets for a Broadway show.
 Now, we didn’t try this as we had too much jet-lag for evenings out.
 I was told that if you hang out near the theatres on Broadway around 5pm, you can get in line for cheap show tickets.
 A member of staff will open up the box office and a queue will form in a flash.
 Be ready!
 I do know someone who has done this and got almost 40% off the ticket price.
+Read more about how to take part in one of these musical theatre lotteries here.

 5. Flea Market Finds